 Plan to arrive 30 minutes before the show begins.
 This allows you plenty of time to “take in” the ambiance of the theater, locate your seat, read the playbill, and possibly meet new people.
 I also recommend using the restroom before the performance begins because lines tend to be extremely long during intermissions.

 The protocol of most auditoriums is not to allow late arrivers to enter until there is a break in the performance.
 When couples are escorted to their seats by an usher, the procession is usher, female, and then male.
 If an usher isn't present, the male goes first and his date follows.

 Please follow the rules of the theater regarding food, drink and photography.
 Most importantly, remember to turn off your cell phone or place it on vibrate as soon as you sit down.

 Respond appropriately and respectfully during a show.
 It is okay to laugh or applaud when you are enjoying yourself, however, do not whistle or scream out a performer's name.
 It can be very distracting and cause a mishap on stage.
 Parents, friends and relatives should refrain from shouting from the audience during a performance.
 Wait until the end, and then applaud enthusiastically.

 To keep from being a distraction to other viewers as well as the actors, remain in your seat during the entertainment.
 Most theatrical productions and musicals allow one 15-20 minute intermission; you may have two intermissions during an opera.
 Don't rush to leave immediately after the show.
 Stay for the curtain call to show appreciation to the performers.

 Bringing Children to the Theater

-Following these guidelines will enhance your theater experience and make it a performance to remember.
+Following these guidelines for theater etiquette will enhance your theater experience and make it a performance to remember.